jjvanzon/Circular-Language-Spec/broader-view/extensibility/aspects-as-external-modules.md

 < 2007-10-04 Applies to Extensible Aspects >
 There are several attributes that J Data adds automatically, that aren’t defined by the one building the Structure.
 There are also other structure elements added by J Data automatically.

-In this section I will give an overview of all system structure elements, give information on how they are managed, how they are customized and what you should be aware of.
+In this section I might give an overview of all system structure elements, give information on how they are managed, how they are customized and what you should be aware of.

 Everything I mention below about system attributes, also counts for system enums.